romegasoftware/NovaTestSuite/readme.md

 ### Generate Resource Test Cases
 To get you started run `php artisan nova:test resource_name`.
 This will generate a Resource test and publish the `NovaResourceTestCase` if it was not already published.

-First thing you will need to do after creating a resource tests is filling the `remapResource()` method to map the fieldnames to the nova field names.
+First thing you will need to do after creating a resource tests is filling the `remapResource()` method.
+This method must map the nova fields names to the resource properties.
+It's also not needed to map each property of the resource, just the ones that change or are required to be diferent.

 ```php
 protected function remapResource($resource)